akka/akka/docs/src/main/paradox/scala/http/common/uri-model.md

 ## The URI model

-Akka HTTP offers its own specialised `Uri` model class which is tuned for both performance and idiomatic usage within other types of the HTTP model.
-For example, an `HttpRequest`'s target URI is parsed into this type, where all character escaping and other URI specific semantics are applied.
+Akka HTTP offers its own specialised @unidoc[Uri] model class which is tuned for both performance and idiomatic usage within other types of the HTTP model.
+For example, an @unidoc[HttpRequest]'s target URI is parsed into this type, where all character escaping and other URI specific semantics are applied.

 ### Parsing a URI string

 We follow [RFC 3986](http://tools.ietf.org/html/rfc3986#section-1.1.2) to implement the URI parsing rules.
-When you try to parse a URI string, Akka HTTP internally creates an instance of the `Uri` class, which holds the modeled URI components inside.
+When you try to parse a URI string, Akka HTTP internally creates an instance of the @unidoc[Uri] class, which holds the modeled URI components inside.

 For example, the following creates an instance of a simple valid URI: